myvirusking/RMS/README.md

 Fully PYTHON Based Project with GUI.

-Also RMS.exe File available for directly run in windows.

 For Authentication : Username : ***av*** and Password : ***av***

 NO COPYRITHED ISSUE, EVERYONE CAN USED AND ALSO GET SOURCE CODE........